nceglia/gvmi/README.md

-# Gene Mutual Information
+# GeneVector Mutual Information (gvmi)

-A high-performance Rust library with Python bindings for computing mutual information between gene expression profiles.
+A high-performance Rust library with Python bindings and CLI for computing mutual information between gene expression profiles.

 ## Overview

-This library provides an efficient implementation for calculating mutual information between pairs of genes in gene expression matrices.
-It uses Rust for computational performance with parallel processing, while providing a convenient Python interface through PyO3.
+**gvmi** (GeneVector Mutual Information) provides an efficient implementation for calculating mutual information between pairs of genes in gene expression matrices.
+It uses Rust for computational performance with parallel processing, while providing a convenient Python interface through PyO3 and a powerful command-line tool for bioinformatics workflows.

 ## Features